 Since 2015, the Department of Foreign Affairs and NYCI have partnered to provide the opportunity for young Irish people to participate in the UN Youth Delegate Programme.

 Each year, two UN Youth Delegates are chosen to form part of Ireland’s official delegation to the United Nations General Assembly.
 The aim of this public diplomacy initiative is to provide a platform for young people from Ireland to be represented at the United Nations, and to facilitate greater engagement with Irish youth on national and foreign policy issues.
 This is a unique opportunity for those wishing to get involved in developing policies that affect young people.

 Young people are empowered to be active global citizens contributing to building a world of justice, equity, and dignity.
 The UN Youth Delegates are supported to be agents of change through active engagement in the United Nations.

 Since 2015 the Department of Foreign Affairs (DFA) has sponsored the UN Youth Delegate Programme in partnership with NYCI.
-Ireland’s UN Youth Delegates have worked with young people at home and abroad to bring the issues that matter most to them to national and international attention.
-UN Youth Delegates have worked closely with DFAT staff and have accompanied the Tánaiste and Ministers of State to events to help ensure that the voice of young people is heard.
+Ireland’s UN Youth Delegates work with young people at home and abroad to bring the issues that matter most to them to national and international attention.
+UN Youth Delegates have worked closely with DFA staff and have accompanied the Tánaiste and Ministers of State to events to help ensure that the voice of young people is heard.

 - UN General Assembly Ireland’s UN Youth Delegates have addressed the Third Committee at the UN General Assembly in New York on issues affecting young people.

 - UN Commission on the Status of Women

 - Human Rights, Democracy and the Rule of Law Forum

 - European Youth Forum

 - UN Commission for Social Development and ECOSOC Youth Forum